Who can claim & what you can get

 How to claim child tax credit and working tax credits, renew or appeal

-Although it may feel as though the kids have only just gone back to school after the summer holidays, the autumn half-term is upon us.
-There’s no need to break the bank though, our guide is jam-packed with free and cheap activities to keep the little ones entertained, plus deals and tricks for cheap family days out.
+Kids need to be kept entertained, especially during the school holidays.
+But there's no need to break the bank – our guide is packed with free and cheap activities to keep the little ones occupied, plus deals and tricks for cheap family days out.

 Can you take kids on term-time holidays without being fined?

 In 2017, a dad who took his daughter out of school to go on holiday, lost a long-running battle against the system.
-Each year 10,000s of parents are fined £60, yet with the cost of going away rocketing during school holidays, it's no wonder many are tempted.
+With the cost of going away rocketing during school holidays, it's no wonder many are tempted – but last year the number of fines issued to parents in England for unauthorised holiday absences shot up by 93%.
 Here's the latest on what you can and can't do.